 Only to get a severe stomach ache and diarrhea a couple of days later.

 Chances are, it's food poisoning you're suffering from.

-With symptoms ranging from mild to severe abdominal cramps, diarrhea, nausea, vomiting, headache, dizziness and dehydration,
+With symptoms ranging from mild to severe abdominal cramps, diarrhea, nausea.

 Listed below are a few effective home remedies to cure food poisoning, right from grandma's own medicine chest!